-Lab Reports: Students will turn in a report at the end of each lab.
+Lab Reports: Members will turn in a report at the end of each lab.
 A formatted form will be provided.
 This report is part of the lab grade.
-No make up work for missed labs.

-Lab Reflections: Written reflection after each lab provides an opportunity for you to think about the process, your learning's, and thoughts about the experience.
-These will be placed in a "Reflections" section in your course notebook
+Lab Reflections or Critiques: Written reflection after each lab provides an opportunity for you to think about the process, your learning's, and thoughts about the experience.
+These will be placed in a "Reflections" section in your course notebook.
+Industry tells us managers need more practice with this thought process.

 Inspections: There will be an inspection of staff before each lab or food service event.
 The inspection may be performed by the Fellowship Scholar, dining room manager(s), and/or the instructor, prior to the beginning of work or food service.
-A strict code of cleanliness, neatness and overall appearance will be adhered too, as will beginning and ending on time.
+A strict code of cleanliness, neatness and overall appearance will be adhered too.
+Failure to respect these requests may result in loss of lab points or denial to participate.
+Furthermore, it is disrespectful of the profession, your guests, colleagues, and an embarrassment to the department.